raphink/katacoda-scenarios/k9s/pods.md

 In every view, you can search for entries by using the `/` shortcut.
 For example, search for the `kube-proxy` pods by typing `/kube-proxy`{{execute}}
-then enter to validate the search.
+then Enter to validate the search.

+Pressing Enter on a pod line lets you inspect the containers in that pod.

+Press Escape to get back to the list of pods.
+You can see at the bottom of the screen the bread crumbs indicating the path you've followed in the K9s views.

 You can display pod logs with the `l`{{execute}} key.
 By default, only the logs from the last minute are displayed.
-Press `0`{{execute}} to display all the logs (or another numeral keys to choose another time frame).
+Press `0`{{execute}} to display all the logs (or another numeral key to choose another time frame).